 When you can clearly and confidently describe who you work with (elevator pitch) and how you help your niche (value proposition), it lends credibility and professionalism – and legitimacy.

 A value proposition describes the tangible results someone will get from using your products or services.
 I did an episode unpacking how to do this recently using a tool called a Brand Ladder, which you can listen to, here.

 A value proposition might be longer than an elevator pitch and speak more specifically to the tangible results.
-For example, comparing to the elevator pitch I just mentioned, a related value proposition might be something like:
+For example, compared to the elevator pitch I just mentioned, a related value proposition might be something like this: